armel/DXTracker/README.md

 # Using the Bin Loader (power user only...)

 It's possible to store several applications on the SPI Flash File Storage of your M5Stack or on SD Card Storage.
 At startup, a procedure is provided to load a particular application.

+> The Bin Loader does not work with the ATOM Display.

 ## Preparation